Raiondesu/vuse-rx/docs/recipes/stopwatch.md

 [[toc]]

-This is a simple stopwatch with configurable increment step, interval and maximum value limit.
+This is a simple stopwatch with configurable increment step, speed, interval and maximum value limit.

 <ClientOnly>
   <StopwatchDemo/>